 What symptoms require vertebral subluxation treatment?

-- Neck pain
+- Neck pain or headaches

-- Middle back pain
+- Middle or lower back pain

-- Joint pain in the arms
+- Joint pain in the arms or legs

 Minimally invasive vertebral subluxation treatment